TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/scala/index.md/index.md

 there are two interesting keywords here: object and extends.

 In Java, we would typically define a class using the class keyword.
-In fact, we normally even do that in Scala, so what’s with this object keyword?
+In fact, we normally even do that in Scala, so what's with this object keyword?
 Well, as it turns out, object is used when we want to define a singleton.

 In object-oriented languages, a singleton is an object which has a one and only one policy.
 In other words, only one instance of the object will ever exist.
-Personally, I’ve only ever used the singleton design pattern to track state in a video game.
+Personally, I've only ever used the singleton design pattern to track state in a video game.
 Beyond that, I would consider it an anti-pattern.

-That said, singletons are a feature in Scala, and they’re typically used to define static functions.
-In other words, singletons can be used to generate utility classes that don’t need to be instantiated to access their functionality.
+That said, singletons are a feature in Scala, and they're typically used to define static functions.
+In other words, singletons can be used to generate utility classes that don't need to be instantiated to access their functionality.

-In addition, singletons in Scala are often used as companion objects, but I can’t say I totally understand what that is.
+In addition, singletons in Scala are often used as companion objects, but I can't say I totally understand what that is.
 Let me know in the comments.

 Anyway, in this case, our singleton also extends App.
 This allows us